fjames86/frpc/README.md

 ### 5.4 AUTH-GSS (Kerberos)

 GSS support provided by [glass](https://github.com/fjames86/glass).
-If you want Kerberos support this is provided by [cerberus](https://github.com/fjames86/cerberus), you should load this package to provide the required methods.
+Please note, if you want Kerberos support this is provided by [cerberus](https://github.com/fjames86/cerberus), you should load this package to provide the required methods.

 Please note: RPCSEC_GSS provides both integrity (checksumming) and privacy (encryption) of the call arguments/results.
 This is not currently supported by frpc.

 ```
+;; you must first logon before you can request credentials for the application server
+CL-USER> (cerberus:logon-user "myusername" "mypassword" "myrealm" :kdc-address "10.1.2.3")
+CL-USER> (defvar *cred* (glass:acquire-credentials :kerberos "service/hostname.com@myrealm"))
-;; client, has set *context* to the result of calling GLASS:ACQUIRE-CREDENTIAL
+;; make the instance of the gss client
-CL-USER> (defvar *client* (make-instance 'frpc:gss-client :context *context*))
+CL-USER> (defvar *client* (make-instance 'frpc:gss-client :context *cred*))
-;; should now have a handle and be ready for calls
+;; attempt to call the function, this will first negotiate the authentication before calling the proc
 CL-USER> (pmap:call-null :client *client*)

-;; server initializes itself with its keylist (i.e. contents of keytab file)
-;; the server generates a GSS context as well
+;; the server should initialize itself with a credentials handle
-CL-USER> (defvar *context2* (glass:acquire-credential :kerberos "Administrator" :username "Administrator" :password "1234" :realm "REALM"))
+CL-USER> (defvar *server-creds* (glass:acquire-credentials :kerberos nil))
-CL-USER> (frpc:gss-init *context2*)
+CL-USER> (frpc:gss-init *server-creds*)
 ```

 ### 5.5 Reauthentication
 RPC servers are free to flush their tables of allocated nicknames/handles.
 When this happens you will receive a RPC-AUTH-ERROR (AUTH-REJECTED) error.
-You should set your client back to its initial state and retry, this should reallocate a new nickname.
+You should set your client back to its initial state and retry, this should reallocate a new nickname/context handle.

 ```
 CL-USER> (setf (frpc:rpc-client-initial *client*) t)